microsoft/promptflow/docs/concepts/concept-tools.md

-Tools are the fundamental building blocks of a flow in Azure Machine Learning prompt flow.
+Tools are the fundamental building blocks of a [flow](./concept-flows.md).

 Each tool is a simple, executable unit with a specific function, allowing users to perform various tasks.
 By combining different tools, users can create a flow that accomplishes a wide range of goals.